CloudsDocker/cloudsdocker.github.io/source/_posts/2018-09-16-yaml-config.md

 # Key points
 All YAML files (regardless of their association with Ansible or not) can optionally begin with --- and end with ....
 This is part of the YAML format and indicates the start and end of a document.

+In a way, YAML is to JSON what Markdown is to HTML.
 #